Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/System and Security.md

 LEGAL_LOGINAGREEMENT_FALLBACKTEXT="By signing in you agree to the terms..."
 ```

 The disclaimer is written in **Markdown**.
 Provide per-language versions as files at `customFiles/disclaimer/<locale>.md` (for example `en-US.md` or `de-DE.md`); the text shown follows each user's interface language and falls back to `fallbackText` when no matching file exists.
+For a single-language or headless install, set `fallbackText` (env `LEGAL_LOGINAGREEMENT_FALLBACKTEXT`) and skip the per-language files.
 Editing the text takes effect on the next login with no restart; turning `enabled` on or off requires a restart.

 Admins can also edit the text in-app from **Admin Settings → Legal**, which writes the same per-language files.

+In the desktop app, the dialog can be enabled per machine through MDM - see [Managed Desktop Deployment](../Installation/Managed%20Deployment.md).

 ---